Balaprabavathi/YouTube-Data-Harvesting-and-Warehousing-/README.md

 -	pandas

 ### Objective:
-Develop a Streamlit application for accessing and analyzing data from multiple YouTube channels.
+To develop a Streamlit application that enables users to collect, store, and analyze data from multiple YouTube channels.
+It leverages the YouTube API to fetch comprehensive channel and video information, which is then stored in a SQL database for structured data management.
+Users can query this data warehouse to extract specific insights and visualize the results directly within the app.
+The goal is to provide an efficient tool for YouTube data analysis and visualization.

 #### Features:
 -	Retrieve channel details and video data using YouTube API.